Modules

 Cold Call

 When you Cold Call students, you call on them regardless of whether they have raised their hands or not.
-Explore the trainings below to learn more about Cold Call.

 Introducing Cold Call